Pride and Prejudice's foray onto outdoor stage 'intelligent'

 LONDON The adaptation of Jane Austen's "Pride and Prejudice" for London's outdoor stage was "intelligent" and "pleasing" and saw the emergence of a new talent in the role of Elizabeth Bennett, local reviews said.

-Two hundred years after the book was published, Simon Reade's new dramatisation performed among the birdsong of Regent's Park, captured the character and the humour of the original novel according to critics.
+Two hundred years after the book was published, Simon Reade's new dramatization performed among the birdsong of Regent's Park, captured the character and the humor of the original novel according to critics.

 The "production has such charm and elegance that I was almost instantly won over," Fiona Mountford at the Evening Standard wrote in a four star review.